ivansrbulov/auto-openwebui/README.md

 2. Access remotely through your Cloudflare tunnel URL
 3. Pull models through the Open WebUI interface

+It's fine to run `./setup.sh` to automate the setup process again if needed.
+But if there are no changes it is probably better to manage your deployment as below instead.

 ## Managing Your Deployment

 - **View logs**: `docker-compose logs -f`